ila-embsys/gxr/README.md

-# openvr-glib
+gxr
+===

 A GLib wrapper for the OpenVR API.
+OpenXR support coming soon.

 ## Build